vega/vega-lite/site/docs/transform/window.md

 ## Examples

 Below are some common use cases for the window transform.
-Shown are the examples along side the Vega Lite spec.

 ### Percent of Total

+Here we use window transform to derive the global sum so that we can calculate percentage.

 <div class="vl-example" data-name="window_activities"></div>

 ### Difference from Mean

+One example is to show the "exemplar" movies from a movie collection.
+Here "exemplar" is defined by having a score of 2.5 points higher than the global average.

+<div class="vl-example" data-name="window_mean_difference"></div>

-Another example is to show the best movies for the year they were released.
-Here best is defined by having a score that is 2.5 points higher than the average for the year it was released in.
+Another example is to show the "exemplar" movies based on the release year average.
+Here "exemplar" is defined by having a score 2.5 points higher than the annual average for its release year (instead of the global average).
-<div class="vl-example" data-name="window__mean_difference"></div>

-<div class="vl-example" data-name="window__mean_difference_by_year"></div>
+<div class="vl-example" data-name="window_mean_difference_by_year"></div>

-Rather than filtering the above two examples we can also show a residual graph using the window transform.
+Rather than filtering the above two examples we can also calculate a residual by deriving the mean using the window transform first.

-<div class="vl-example" data-name="window__residual_graph"></div>
+<div class="vl-example" data-name="window_residual_graph"></div>

-To replace any of the examples from total to `mean`, the operation just needs to be changed from `sum` to `mean`.

-To replace any of the examples from total to `mean`, the operation just needs to be changed from `sum` to `mean`.